FAQ's

 We update this question list from time to time, so we encourage all applicants to visit this page often.

 Make sure you receive a “SUCCESS” message after completing the documents.
-If you do not receive that message, it means the documents did not make it through.
-Do NOT use Apple products to complete the forms.
-Most of the time, the documents get “stuck” in transit, and they are not received.
+If you do not receive that message, it means the online PHS did not upload.
+Do NOT use Apple products, including laptops, desktop, or iPhones to complete the forms.
+Make sure your VPN is turned off.

 We will only contact you if we did NOT receive your consent form, or PHS.
 Please do not email the office for any issue that is addressed on this page; we will not respond to emails where the answers can be found in this list.